pestrela/smi_counter/light_monitor/README.md

 ### Capture:
 * CTRL+E: Start capturing
   * very important: confirm that you are getting about ~300 events per second.
-  * if you are getting more
+  * if you are getting more, check the filtering again
 * Run a CPU-heavy for some seconds for testing purposes:
   * ie: powerMAX, cpu-z benchmark tab, etc
 * CTRL+E: Stop capturing